Jerry Harrison: Solo career

 Harrison has released three solo albums.
 Many have assumed that the title of his debut, The Red and the Black in 1981, derived from Stendhal's novel of the same name.
-But in 2021, Harrison admitted that the name was inspired by the group of Situationists.
+But in 2021, Harrison revealed that the name was inspired by the group of Situationists.
 Some members who had come to the United States to join the protests at Harvard against the Vietnam War ended up living in Harrison's room and would constantly talk about their philosophy and Wilhelm Reich, which fascinated Harrison.
 From this time, Harrison remembered a pamphlet that Guy Debord created named "The Red and The Black" and he "just really liked" the title.
 The main thoughts behind the album were the ideas of communism and anarchism.

-In 1988, he created Casual Gods, recorded in Milwaukee in a bomb-shelter-turned studio by the brother of Harrison's best friend in elementary school.
+In 1988, he created Casual Gods, recorded in Milwaukee in a bomb shelter-turned studio by the brother of Harrison's best friend in elementary school.
 During the day Harrison took care of his mother and during the night he worked at the studio.
+Harrison co-wrote many songs on the album with his bandmate from the Modern Lovers, Ernie Brooks.
 The track "Man with a Gun" was featured in the 1988 film Two Moon Junction, and the instrumental version of the same song was used in the 1986 Jonathan Demme film Something Wild.
 The single "Rev It Up" reached a high-point of number seven on the US Mainstream Charts in April 1988; In an interview, Harrison recounts taping the music video with a room full of babies.

+In 1988, with the success of the Casual Gods album and "Rev It Up" single, Harrison toured internationally with a band including Ernie Brooks, Alex Weir, Bernie Worrell, and Chris Spedding.
+Their performances included cover songs associated with Harrison: "Roadrunner", "She Cracked", "Life During Wartime", and "Children of the Revolution".

-Harrison's last solo work was Walk on Water in 1990.
+Harrison's last solo work was Walk on Water, in 1990.